How End-to-End Encryption Works in WebRTC Video Calls

 Encryption

 The sender uses the shared secret key to encrypt the data, including audio, video, and text messages, before transmission.
-This encryption process typically involves a symmetric encryption algorithm, such as AES, which provides a balance between speed and security.
+This typically involves a symmetric encryption algorithm, such as AES, which provides a balance between speed and security.

 Transmission